SubhadityaMukherjee/AI-knowledge-base/posts/KB/AutoTutor.md

 - AutoTutor has been used to compare output modalities.
 - An AutoTutor dialogue is composed of tutor turns alternating with student turns.
 On most of the student turns, the student makes a small contribution toward completing the whole task.
 Those student turns count as steps, because they are a user interface event that contributes to a solution of the whole task
 - Step analysis:
 - These are conclusions that are produced by applying knowledge components.
-For instance, the first two items above correspond to distinct learning events, wherein the student has applied the same [Knowledge Component](Knowledge%20Component.md.md),
+For instance, the first two items above correspond to distinct learning events, wherein the student has applied the same [[Knowledge Component.md|Knowledge Component]],
 - In addition to having a list of all anticipated correct learning events, such as the ones mentioned above, AutoTutor has a list of several of the most important incorrect learning events
-- To find out which learning events underlie the student's step, AutoTutor measures the semantic similarity between the text of the [Learning Event](Learning%20Event.md.md) and the text of the step.
-It uses a measure called [Latent Semantic Analysis](Latent%20Semantic%20Analysis.md.md)
+- To find out which learning events underlie the student's step, AutoTutor measures the semantic similarity between the text of the [[Learning Event.md|Learning Event]] and the text of the step.
+It uses a measure called [[Latent Semantic Analysis.md|Latent Semantic Analysis]]